baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 In addition, the GDPR has so-called opening clauses which allow the member states to introduce national laws that diverge from the GDPR in limited aspects.
 Germany has made use of these opening clauses in the BDSG ("Bundesdatenschutzgesetz"), which thus also needs to be considered.

-However, in actuality, most of these laws don't introduce their own conditions on consent:
+However, in actuality, most of these laws do not introduce their own conditions on consent:

 * Article 5(3) ePD delegates to Directive 95/46/EC for how consent has to be implemented.
 This directive was the predecessor to the GDPR, and has been replaced by it.
 According to Article 94(2) GDPR, all references to this repealed directive in previous legislation shall be construed as references to the GDPR.
 * § 25(1) TTDSG delegates directly to the GDPR for how consent has to be implemented.